open-telemetry/opentelemetry-php/README.md

 If you wish to build your own instrumentation for your application, you will need to use the API, the SDK, and probably the contrib module (which contains most of the exporters).

 #### Set up a tracer
-Tracers are obtained from a `TracerProvider`.
+Tracers must be obtained from a `TracerProvider`:

 ```php
 $tracerProvider = new \OpenTelemetry\SDK\Trace\TracerProvider(